Skip to main content

 Long-Term Safety and Efficacy in Female Hormone Optimization

-In women, the long-term application of has been evaluated primarily for its effects on sexual function and its safety profile.
+In women, the long-term application of testosterone therapy has been evaluated primarily for its effects on sexual function and its safety profile.
 A landmark 2019 meta-analysis in The Lancet provided robust evidence that testosterone effectively improves sexual wellbeing in postmenopausal women.
 From a safety perspective, the analysis was reassuring.

 When administered via non-oral routes, testosterone did not adversely affect lipid profiles, blood pressure, or glucose metabolism.
 There was an association with minor androgenic side effects like acne and hirsutism, but no serious adverse events were recorded.